 This distinction trips up a lot of people.
 Here's a quick breakdown:

-Most enterprise VDRs offer at-rest and in-transit encryption.
+Most enterprise VDRs offer both at-rest and in-transit encryption.
 End-to-end encryption is rarer and usually reserved for messaging apps or extremely high-security environments.
-For the majority of startup use cases - fundraising, due diligence, board documents - at-rest + in-transit AES-256 is more than sufficient.
+For the vast majority of VDR use cases such as due diligence, legal reviews, board documents, regulatory submissions, at-rest and in-transit AES-256 encryption is more than sufficient.

 Encryption is the foundation, but it's not the whole picture.
 The real security of a VDR comes from the access control layer built on top of it.